-Pre Request for Support
+Pre-Request for Support

 Each cluster has a system for communicating regularly with every school in the cluster.
-RTLB support schools to identify needs and appropriate requests for support.
+RTLB support schools/kura and Kāhui Ako to identify needs and appropriate requests for support.
 This may be facilitated by a liaison RTLB.